Characters of the Mortal Kombat series: Moloch

 Moloch is the sub-boss of Deadly Alliance.
 An Oni demon of immense size and strength, he and Drahmin are hired by Quan Chi to protect him against Scorpion in exchange for freedom from the Netherrealm.
 After Quan Chi betrays them by leaving them behind, Moloch and Drahmin align themselves with Shang Tsung to help him counter Quan Chi's treachery.
 They also defeat Scorpion by throwing him into the Soulnado at Shang Tsung's palace.
-Moloch also appears in the Mortal Kombat X prequel comic, where Quan Chi has him killed the revenant Kitana.
+Moloch also appears in the Mortal Kombat X prequel comic, in which Quan Chi has him killed by the revenant Kitana.
 In reference to his comic death, Quan Chi is seen holding Moloch's severed head during his Mortal Kombat X pre-match introductions.

 Designed by Allen Ditzig, Moloch's concept changed little from his finalized design.
 Den of Geek rated him 21st in their 2015 ranking of the series' 64 characters, praising his sub-boss role and possessing "some utter brutality that hadn't been felt in a Mortal Kombat boss since Kintaro".
 Bryan Dawson of Prima Games named Moloch in his 2014 selection of the "cheapest" Mortal Kombat characters for his playable version in Armageddon having "a near infinite combo limited only by the size of the stage" and "ridiculous reach with most of his special moves".